 “To unlock the potential for water (and related resources) to play its role as an engine and catalyst for socioeconomic development through water infrastructure development and management to support water supply and sanitation, energy, food security, and security from water-related disasters with the ultimate goal of contributing towards peace and stability, industrialisation, regional integration and poverty eradication.”

-OneWorld is carrying out the Mid-Term Review (MTR) of RSAP IV, undertaking a systematic evaluation of the progress made towards achieving its operational objectives, as well as developing key recommendations to inform the next iteration: RSAP V (2020-2024).
+OneWorld carried out the Mid-Term Review (MTR) of RSAP IV, undertaking a systematic evaluation of the progress made towards achieving its operational objectives, as well as developed key recommendations to inform the next iteration: RSAP V (2020-2024).

 OneWorld’s activities included: